xiabee/Prometheus-Security-Test/docs/storage.md

 promtool tsdb create-blocks-from openmetrics <input file> [<output directory>]
 ```

 After the creation of the blocks, move it to the data directory of Prometheus.
-If there is an overlap with the existing blocks in Prometheus, the flag `--storage.tsdb.allow-overlapping-blocks` needs to be set for Prometheus versions v2.38 and below.
+If there is an overlap with the existing blocks in Prometheus, the flag `--storage.tsdb.allow-overlapping-blocks` needs to be set.
 Note that any backfilled data is subject to the retention configured for your Prometheus server (by time or size).

-#### Longer Block Durations

-By default, the promtool will use the default block duration (2h) for the blocks; this behavior is the most generally applicable and correct.
-However, when backfilling data over a long range of times, it may be advantageous to use a larger value for the block duration to backfill faster and prevent additional compactions by TSDB later.

-The `--max-block-duration` flag allows the user to configure a maximum duration of blocks.
-The backfilling tool will pick a suitable block duration no larger than this.

-While larger blocks may improve the performance of backfilling large datasets, drawbacks exist as well.
-Time-based retention policies must keep the entire block around if even one sample of the (potentially large) block is still within the retention policy.
-Conversely, size-based retention policies will remove the entire block even if the TSDB only goes over the size limit in a minor way.

-Therefore, backfilling with few blocks, thereby choosing a larger block duration, must be done with care and is not recommended for any production instances.

 ## Backfilling for Recording Rules